-After a busy year of live shows promoting her first release, Heywood released the first single from her second EP, I Won't Resign My Love For That Old Dream.
-The collection was recorded and mixed at the home studio of bandmate/producer Michael Sandoval and sees Heywood take on new roles as a rhythm guitarist and co-producer.
+After playing solo sets for small listening audiences alongside poets, comedians, and writers in Denver for several years, Heywood self-released an EP titled "The Wind, It Howls" in March 2019.
+In 2020, Heywood released three singles: "Python," "Letter Day," and "I Won't Resign My Love For That Old Dream."
+The songs were recorded at the home studio of bandmate/producer Michael Sandoval and sees Heywood take on new roles as a rhythm guitarist and co-producer.

 Influences range from Rilo Kiley to Lucinda Williams.
 "Heywood’s casually charismatic delivery is reminiscent of a less angsty Courtney Barnett, but her brassy and mature vibrato sets her apart.' - Two Story Melody